Ernxst/svelte-query-params/README.md

 ### SvelteKit

 For use with SvelteKit, use this adapter, instead of the [`dom`](#dom) adapter for support for interacting with query params on the server.

-Currently, this uses the [`page`](https://kit.svelte.dev/docs/modules#$app-stores-page) store and will be rewritten once the SvelteKit team announce their alternative for Svelte 5.

 ```javascript
 import { createUseQueryParams } from "svelte-query-params";